jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

     # NameError
     # TypeError

-* a :doc:`/exceptions/TypeError` is raised in this case because I called an object that was not `callable <https://docs.python.org/3/glossary.html#term-callable>`_
+* a :ref:`TypeError` is raised in this case because I called an object that was not `callable <https://docs.python.org/3/glossary.html#term-callable>`_

   A `callable <https://docs.python.org/3/glossary.html#term-callable>`_ object is an object that may be able to handle inputs.
 I can make an `object <https://docs.python.org/3/glossary.html#term-object>`_ `callable <https://docs.python.org/3/glossary.html#term-callable>`_ by defining it as a :doc:`class </classes/classes>` or a :doc:`function </functions/functions>`